 std.functional

 The std.functional modules ship the monadic types.
-Two modules exist today: std.functional.maybe and std.functional.either.
-The spec lists std.functional.result (Result<T, E>) and std.functional.io (IO<T>) as planned; they are not in the standard library yet.
+Four modules exist today: std.functional.maybe, std.functional.either, std.functional.result, and std.functional.io.
+The spec’s fifth monad, the list monad, is not in the tree yet.

-Both types are ordinary generic enums, so importing them does not grant any paradigm.
-Constructing them, matching on them, and calling their helper functions works in any file.
+Maybe, Either, and Result are ordinary generic enums; IO<T> is a struct wrapping a collected thunk.
+Importing any of them does not grant a paradigm, so constructing them, matching on them, and calling their helper functions works in any file.
 Only do notation requires @paradigm functional.

 Imported names are flat: after @import std.functional.maybe you call is_some and unwrap_or with no prefix.
 Enum constructors keep their type name, so you write Maybe.Some(42) and Maybe.None.